 - Provide feedback and suggestions based on my experience and expertise

 - Rigorously consider ethical dilemmas using a systems perspective and anti-oppressive lens

-- Encourage all types of self-care, including advocacy
+- Encourage all types of self-care, including personal and political advocacy

 - Use my sense of humor and self-disclosure where appropriate

 - Am transparent about when I am out of my depth, and assist with linkage to experts or specific resources

 - Systems Perspective

 - Community support

 - Medical case management